MarioVieilledent/cheat-sheets/README.md

 # CheatSheets

-A web app to quickly access to cheat sheets in different programming languages.
+A web app to quickly access to simple cheat sheets in different programming languages.

+## Contribute

+> I would love to get help writing cheat sheets.
+> - Write a cheat sheet
+> - Add a new section or a new language
+> - Correcting mistakes

+**Feel free to fork this repo and make pull requests**

+Cheat sheets are stored in `./src/assets/<Language>/<Cheat-sheet-category>.md`

 ## Ideas

+Cheat sheets are written in `markdown` files.

 ### Languages

+- C
+- C++
+- C#
 - Javascript
+- Typescript
 - Python
 - Rust
 - Go
 - Java
+- Scala

-### Cheat sheets
+### Cheat sheets categories

-- Info : paradigms, typing, etc.
+- Info
-- Basics : comments, variables functions
+- Basics
-- Types : types, casting, printing
+- Variables_and_types
-- Operands & operators
+- Operands_and_conditions
-- Conditions and loops
+- Arrays_and_maps
-- Arrays : creating, accessing, inserting, sorting, etc.
-- Maps : creating, accessing, inserting, etc.
 - Iterating
-- Structures & methods
+- Classes_or_structures
-- Random int, float, char
+- Random
+- JSON
 - Concurrency
+- HTTP